dytttf/openget/docs/index.rst

 ..
-Graper documentation master file, created by sphinx-quickstart on Mon Nov 29 16:05:34 2021.
+OpenGet documentation master file, created by sphinx-quickstart on Mon Nov 29 16:05:34 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Graper: Spider for Geek
+OpenGet: Spider for Geek
 ===================================

 Release v0.1.1

-**Graper** is a simple **Spider framework** for Geek, you can control everything.
+**OpenGet** is a simple **Spider framework** for Geek, you can control everything.

 Feature
 -------